Theogonia (album)

 Theogonia (Greek for "Theogony") is the ninth full-length album by Greek extreme metal band Rotting Christ.
 It is their first release through Season of Mist, and the first to feature guitarist Giorgos Bokos (Nightfall) in the line-up.

-The album includes a special edition DVD with 2005–2006 tour footage of the band in Italy, Russia, and Brazil; a "making of" documentary; and a music video for the song "Keravnos Kivernitos".
 A music video was also made for the song "Enuma Elish".

 In 2007, Theogonia won the Metal Storm award for Best Black Metal Album.